-RobotLoader can also be used purely to find classes, interfaces, and trait in PHP files without using the autoloading feature:
+RobotLoader can also be used purely for finding classes, interfaces, traits and enums in PHP files without using the autoloading function:

-RobotLoader is very fast because it cleverly uses the cache.
+RobotLoader is very fast because it cleverly uses caching.

-When developing with it, you have practically no idea that it runs on the background.
-It continuously updates the cache because it knows that classes and files can be created, deleted, renamed, etc. And it doesn't repeatedly scan unmodified files.
+During development, you hardly notice it running in the background.
+It continuously updates its cache, considering that classes and files can be created, deleted, renamed, etc. And it doesn't rescan unchanged files.

-When used on a production server, on the other hand, we recommend disabling the cache update using
+On a production server, on the other hand, we recommend turning off cache updates using

-changing.
-At the same time, it is necessary to clear the cache when uploading a new version on the hosting.
+At the same time, it's necessary to clear the cache when uploading a new version to hosting.

-PSR-4.
-Simply saying, it is a system where the namespaces and class names correspond to the directory structure and file names,
+while adhering to PSR-4.
+Simply put, it's a system where namespaces and class names correspond to the directory structure and

-RobotLoader is not tied to any fixed structure, therefore, it is useful in situations where it does not suit you to have the directory structure designed as namespaces in PHP, or when you are developing an application that has historically not used such conventions.
-It is also possible to use both loaders together.
+RobotLoader isn't tied to any fixed structure, so it's useful in situations where you don't want to have the directory structure designed exactly like the PHP namespaces, or when developing an application that historically doesn't use such conventions.
+It's also possible to use both loaders together.